Learn

 Pedal: Dry.

 Why it works: Support comes late and inadequately, and there is no beat-3 center to stabilize the bar.
-In Flow, the last chord returns to C without ever feeling safe.
-In Color, the final diminished shape keeps the floor gone.
+In Flow, the last chord returns toward the center without ever feeling safe.
+In Color, the final unstable shape keeps the floor gone.

 What breaks it instantly: The moment the ground feels reliable again.

 What breaks it 100%: The moment the bass feels reliable, Fear is broken.
-Full LH pulses, equal support on beats 2 and 4, or any pedal that reconnects the bar destroys it.
+Full LH pulses, equal support on beats 2 and 4, or any pedal that makes everything blend together destroys it.

 How to use this